-A candidate in good standing need not be a registered student in the quarter in which they file the dissertation if they qualify for filing fee status.
+A candidate in good standing need not be a registered student in the quarter in which he/she files the dissertation if he/she qualifies for filing fee status.

 International students on J-1 status are eligible for filing fee status.
 International students on an F-1 visa are not, as they must maintain enrollment.